 .2% Benzethonium Chloride, Water, Alcohol Denat., Cetearyl Alcohol, Glycerin, Polyaminopropyl Biquanide, Dimethicone, Stearamidopropyl Dimethylamine, Benzyl Alcohol, Farnesol, Panthenol, Zinc gluconate, Chlorhexidine Digluconate, Citric Acid, Polyquaternium-10, and Tocopheryl Acetate.

 The company Germstar® has specifically designed a hand sanitizer that kills norovirus.
 It is called Germstar Noro.
 It's active ingredient is 63% ethanol.
 So, how could this possibly work when the regular 62% alcohol products don't work very well?
 I contacted the company to find out.
 I read their ingredient list, read their test results, and e-mailed the scientist who did the tests.
 Click here and you can read the test results too.
 This is what I learned.
 Germstar®Noro contains an emollient complex that makes it work better.
 The phrase "emollient complex" probably sounds fishy to you (like an anti-wrinkle cream commercial).
 Basically, they have added some extra ingredients that make the alcohol work much better.
-They also did not add glycerin (which most alcohol hand gels contain).
+They also did not add glycerin (which most alcohol hand gels like Purell contain).
 They found that the glycerin "protects" the viruses.
 I believe their results and I trust that Germstar®Noro does kill norovirus, especially since the scientist who tested Germstar®Noro (Dr. Syed Sattar) is one of the top researchers in the field2.
 It is a liquid that comes in a spray bottle.
 It dries really nice with no stickiness.
 Like all alcohol hand sanitizers, it stings my knuckles in the winter when they are dry and chapped.
 Therefore, I usually just put it on my palms and fingers.
 I don't eat with my knuckles, anyway.
 It is important to use a lot of the product and really soak your hands and rub, though, if you want to kill ALL the germs.
 I recommend getting the 2oz bottles for carrying in your purse or coat pocket.
 Germstar Noro is available on amazon!

 The company Germ-Aside also has a very exciting hand sanitizer called Sterizar Hand Foamer.
 Unfortunately, it is not available in the US at this time.
 It is only available in the UK.
 This hand sanitizer promises not only to kill norovirus but also claims to continue working for 6 hours!
 I have read their experimental procedures and test results and am very impressed.
 6 hours after application, the test subjects who used the hand sanitizer had 99% less bacteria on their hands than the control people who did not use the hand sanitizer.
 Here is a link to all of their test results.
 It takes forever to download so be patient.
 When reading hand sanitizer test results it is important to understand what "log" means.
 Test results always talk about "log reduction".
 A log reduction of 5, means that the product kills 99.999% of germs.
 A log reduction of 4, means that it kills 99.99% of germs.
 A log reduction of 3 means that it kills 99.9% of germs.
 A log reduction of 2 means that the product kills 99% of germs.
 A log reduction of 1 means that the product kills 90% of germs.
-Without this information, it is impossible to understand the test results.
+Without this information, it is difficult to understand the test results.

 I contacted the makers of Purell on March 8, 2012 and Oct.
 1, 2014 to see if Purell Advanced was effective against norovirus.
 They said that they could not provide me with any of that information.
 This does not mean that Purell Advanced DOESN't kill norovirus, it just means that they either haven't tested it or won't/can't release the results of the test.
 However, if you look at my experimental results comparing Purell Advanced to Zylast, you will see that Zylast does so much better.